-Note: Geneious Prime does not provide any form of programatic access to its data (such as REST API).
-The below options are the only ways to integrate with other systems.
+Note: Geneious Prime currently does not provide any form of web API access to its data (such as a REST API).
+If you require this functionality, please contact us so we can understand your needs better.

-If you're already using a Shared Database, then the simplest possible integration actually requires no development within Geneious.
+If you're already using a Shared Database in Geneious Prime, then the simplest possible integration requires no plugin development.
 Each document in the shared database has a unique ID, or URN, which can simply be stored in other systems as a reference to the sequence data you have stored in Geneious.

 Once URNs are stored in the LIMS, it is then possible to construct hyperlinks that will open data in Geneious Prime when they are clicked in the web browser.